datastructures-js/graph/README.md

 ```

 ### .getEdgesCount()
-gets the number of edges in the graph.
+Gets the number of edges in the graph.

 <table>
   <tr>